 When holidaying in Madeira, most visitors will like to base themselves in the capital, Funchal, a picturesque and welcoming city that overlooks the main harbour and is close to all the historic and natural attractions of the island.
-However, to get a real feel for the cultural heritage, by far the best option is to stay at a Quinta, one of the spectacular manor houses surrounded by luscious gardens and built in a style of architecture unique to Madeira.
+However, to get a real feel for the cultural heritage, by far the best option is to stay one of the island’s Quintas, spectacular manor houses surrounded by luscious gardens and built in a style of architecture unique to Madeira.
 Each one is part of the history of the island and tells its own unique story.
 These Quintas are former stately homes of wealthy families, often English merchants, who settled in Madeira to capitalise on the flourishing wine trade.

 Quinta Jardins do Lago